Separate S.M.A.R.T. email addresses with spaces

 Both UIs display email addresses in the comma separated form.

 Are email addresses stored comma separated, and should be entered comma separated?

 Should we allow comma or space separated entries? (both?)

 Should the UI display multiple emails address entries in space or comma separated format?

 Once we get these answer, I'll update this ticket to get everything updated/corrected.

 The webui tooltip (and userguide entries) need to be updated to reflect that multiple notification email addresses can be entered, and the prefered format.

-#22 Updated by Zackary Welch over 2 years ago
+#22 Updated by Zackary Welch about 3 years ago

 Fails testing in the new UI.
 Emails can be separated by spaces, but using ', ' or ',' causes an error.
 This is problematic when multiple emails were added via spaces, since they are changed to comma separation which fails when you save settings.

-#23 Updated by Zackary Welch over 2 years ago
+#23 Updated by Zackary Welch about 3 years ago